 This system also has the added benefit of calcium.
 The mineral cartridge in this system contains calcium, magnesium, and potassium while LIFEWTR contains only magnesium and potassium.

 Now, let’s do the math.
-Click here to check out the current lowest price for a case of LIFEWTR.
+Click here #ad to check out the current price for a case of LIFEWTR at Amazon.

 I did the math.
 This reverse osmosis system can make up to 100 gallons of purified alkaline water per day.